POSSIBLE-X/documentation/handover/README.md

 * The github workflow builds a new image
 * We reference the new image within the `piveau-ui.yaml`

 The piveau UI utilizes submodules to reference to the public piveau-ui project.
 As submodules are rather complicated and error prone, I helped myself with a small workaround: Instead of using the submodule I simply git clone the current state of the project in the correct repository.
-Up until now this works and it should work in the future as well.
+Up until now this works and it should work in the future as well.ƒ

 ### Integration Environment

 The integration environment is completly managed in Flux.
 So everything you need, can be found within the [ionos-infrastructure](https://github.com/POSSIBLE-X/ionos-infrastructure) repository.

-## Participants
+#### Participants

 Under `apps/integration-environment/participants/overlays` you will find every participants configuration.
 All participant share the common resources and a base configuration for its own services.
 The participants are sorted within the respective use cases.

-### Adding Participants
+##### Adding Participants

 If you want to add a new participant you will have have to perform the following steps:

-#### Setup an Ionos Account
+###### Setup an Ionos Account

 For this we utilize terraform.
 The respective file can be found under `terraform/variables.tf`.
 Simply append an entry with the following format